 Eleventy is basically a Jekyll implementation in Node.js, but easily extensible and more template language options.
 The most important thing is that builds are really fast folks.

 New ecosystem, new gotchas

 The move was smooth in a lot of corners, and not as smooth as I would have liked in others.
 Most of the package defaults are the same as in Jekyll, like template language and directories which it's great when migrating.

 In addition, Jekyll extends liquid with some useful filters that aren't present, the good thing is that Eleventy is super configurable around this so you can create these missing parts in seconds.

 Eleventy has really good up-to-date documentation and Paul Lloyd wrote a great introduction article I strongly recommend.

-One of the things that performance tools were penalizing my site for was low server response which wasn't much in my control.
+One of the things performance tools were penalizing my site for was low server response which wasn't much in my control when I was using GitHub Pages.
 Now, this site lives in Netlify supporting secure connections, branch previews and continuous deployment in addition to CDN distribution.

-As much as I recommend the simplest setup to new developers and beginners to focus more on code and learning than in infrastructure and servers, Netlify is just so simple that was the easiest thing in the long migration list I had.
+I always recommend to go for the simplest setup to new developers and beginners to focus more on code and learning than in infrastructure and servers, and Netlify is just so simple I took my own advice, and it was the easiest thing to tackle from a the long migration list I had.